 If you go into the Brewery Field in a particularly wet Winter, you will discover a damp hollow a few yards west of the entrance.
 Looking north you might just make out the faint indentation of the culvert trench passing to the East of these trees and coming South into the Brewery site, under what are now the garages of Henty Gardens and the row of nos.
 19-23.

-The brewery was the first of the three former industrial sites on Westgate whose industries relied on water.
+The brewery was the first (and cleanest) of the three former industrial sites on Westgate whose industries relied on water.
 You can gain some idea of the full extent of the site from this early photograph looking West from the Cathedral Bell Tower.
 The row of houses set across the road in the middle distance are where the North Walls exited onto West St at the famous pinch point, and marks the formal beginning of Westgate prior to the demolitions of the sixties.
 The industrial complex of the Brewery occupied much of the site behind, which is also one explanation for the bizarre allocation of the back garden boundaries of nos.
 20-48 Westgate, all houses eventually commandeered by Henty’s for use by the Brewery as it expanded.

 It is no mistake that the brewery came first in the row since the water would have been siphoned off to make the beers and had to be clean(er).